streamlink/streamlink-twitch-gui-wiki/Watching-streams.md

 This will dim out streams not matching your language selection.
 This is useful if you still want to load all of the streams in a list, but only highlight the ones you're able to understand.

 **Filter out**
 This will only load streams matching your language selection.
 This is useful if you don't care about other streams.
+Please notice the single language selection limitation by Twitch.
+If you've selected more than one language, filters can not be applied.

-Streams in the followed streams menu won't be dimmed or filtered.
+Streams in the followed streams menu will never be dimmed or filtered.